 Of course, mornings don’t always leave a lot of time for breakfast prep, which is why I love this green smoothie bowl!

-I love to keep a container of honeyed almonds around, which means putting this healthy smoothie bowl together is as simple as pulling the other ingredients from the fridge and freezer, and pressing blend!
+I love to keep a container of honeyed almonds around, which means putting this healthy smoothie bowl together is as simple as pulling the other ingredients from the fridge and freezer, and pressing the blender on!

-I intentionally chose the most high quality, nutritious ingredients possible when I made this healthy green smoothie, like a perfectly ripe avocado and delicious berries.
+I intentionally chose the most high-quality, nutritious ingredients possible when I made this healthy green smoothie, like perfectly ripe avocado and delicious berries.